scottmk/ti4-reference/snippets/techs/absol/green/yssaril-mageon-implants.md

 Requirements: :ti4-tech-biotic: :ti4-tech-biotic: :ti4-tech-biotic:

-ACTION: Exhaust this card to look at another player's hand of action cards.
+<span style="font-variant:small-caps;">Action</span>: Exhaust this card to look at another player's hand of action cards.
 If they have 5 or more action cards in their hand, choose 1 of those cards and add it to your hand.